Icinga/icinga-powershell-framework/doc/900-Developer-Guide/12-Custom-API-Endpoints.md

 # Developer Guide: Custom API-Endpoints

 Starting with Icinga [PowerShell Framework v1.1.0](https://icinga.com/docs/windows/latest) plenty of features and functionality have been added for shipping data by using a REST-API.
-This Developer Guide will describe on how to write custom API endpoints by using the [PowerShell Framework v1.1.0](https://icinga.com/docs/windows/latest) and the [Icinga PowerShell REST-Api](https://icinga.com/docs/windows/latest/restapi/doc/01-Introduction/).
+This Developer Guide will describe on how to write custom API endpoints by using the [PowerShell Framework v1.1.0](https://icinga.com/docs/windows/latest) and [REST-Api listener](../110-Installation/30-API-Check-Forwarder.md).
 In this example we will write a custom endpoint to simply provide a file list for a specific folder.

 ## File Structure